 Ayurvedic Properties and Action on body

 Sehund is used in Ayurveda for treating varieties of diseases.
-It is also used to prepare many Ayurvedic medicines such as Abhaya Lavan, Citrakadi Taila, Avittoladi Bhasma, Vajrakshara etc. For internal use, the milky juice is used in very small amount.
-External use on skin causes redness of skin due to increase in blood circulation.
+It is also used to prepare many Ayurvedic medicines such as Abhaya Lavan, Citrakadi Taila, Avittoladi Bhasma, Vajrakshara, etc. For internal use, the milky juice is used in very small amount.
+External use on skin causes redness of the skin due to increase in blood circulation.

 Although topical use is safe but all care must be taken to avoid any contact with eye.

 - Vipaka (Post Digestive Effect): Katu/Pungent

 - Action on body: Laxative, Strong purgative, remove Ama, Kapha and Vata

 USES IN AYURVEDA

 Swelling, Gulma, Skin diseases, abdominal diseases

 RECOMMENDED DOSES:125 -250 mg of the drug in powder form.

 For the medicinal purpose the leaves, roots and milky juice obtained from plant is used.
 The latex or juice is purgative, bitter, acrid, pungent, abortifacient (causes abortion), promotes digestion, expectorant ( bring up mucus and other material from the lungs), febrifuge/reduce fever, carminative, stomachic and anthelmintic in action.
 Its topical application has rubefacient (increases blood circulation on topical application).
 The latex is applied externally to remove warts and eruptions on skin.
 The latex is very hot in potency.
 Its internal intake increases vata, Pitta and kapha.
 It should be used under medical supervision only.